The 7 Best Mountain Bike Shock Pumps for Maintaining Your Suspension Pressure

 While it may not be a significant factor for all bikers, consider hose length.
 The longer the hose, the easier it is to use.

-Type of Gauge & the Maximum Pressure
+Type of Gauge and the Maximum Pressure

 Shock pumps are available with either an analog or digital gauge.
 I personally prefer analog gauges since they are lighter, more reliable, and don’t require battery recharging or replacement.